quicwg/base-drafts/draft-ietf-quic-tls.md

 Some TLS handshake messages are protected by the TLS handshake record protection.
 These keys are not exported from the TLS connection for use in QUIC.
-QUIC frames from the server are sent in the clear until the final transition to 1-RTT keys.
+QUIC packets from the server are sent in the clear until the final transition to 1-RTT keys.

-The client transitions from @A to @B when sending 0-RTT data, but it transitions back to @A when sending its second flight of TLS handshake messages.
-This introduces a potential for confusion between packets with 0-RTT protection (@B) and those with 1-RTT protection (@C) at the server if there is loss or reordering of the handshake packets.
-See {{zero-transition}} for details on how this is addressed.
+The client transitions from cleartest (@A) to 0-RTT keys (@B) when sending 0-RTT data, and subsequently to to 1-RTT keys (@C) for its second flight of TLS handshake messages.
+This creates the potential for unprotected packets to be received by a server in close proximity to packets that are protected with 1-RTT keys.
+More information on this key transition is included in {{cleartext-hs}}.

 ## Interface to TLS